better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 How radicle-upstream refers to the default development branch of a project.

 ## master
-How git refers to the default development branch of a repository

 ## node
 A peer running an instance of the Radicle Link protocol.
 There can only one node